 By 2010, it was clear that change was needed.

-New technologies were causing rapid change in local industries, and companies needed the local skilled labor to adapt or be forced to relocate.
+New technologies were causing rapid change in local industries, and companies needed the local skilled labor to adapt and learn or be forced to relocate.
 Lone Star had to find a way to supply the local market quickly with skilled talent in a time of economic downturn

 A System Transformed by Data